 To measure ‘medical progress’, Albanesi and Olivetti draw on historical data and use it to estimate the burden of maternal conditions using the concept of ‘disability-adjusted life years’, or DALYs (you can find more details about this concept in our entry on Burden of Disease).
 Their estimates suggest that the time lost to disabilities associated with maternal conditions declined from 2.31 years per pregnancy in 1920 to 0.17 in 1960.
 According to their model, the historical decline in the burden of maternal conditions and the introduction of infant formula can account for approximately 50 percent of the increase in married women’s labor force participation between 1930 and 1960 in the US.

 The chart here plots US maternal mortality and female labor force participation as an index to their respective values in 1900 (thus 1900 = 100).
 As we can see, the correlation is stark: maternal mortality declines steeply between 1930 and 1960, during which period female labor force participation rises rapidly.
 (To see this relationship in a connected scatterplot displaying the raw data for both variables, see here.)

 On average, mothers around the world continue to spend more time on childcare than fathers.
 Because of this, fewer children per woman – lower fertility rates – can theoretically free up women’s time and contribute to an increase in female labor force participation.

-The chart here shows fertility and female labor force participation across the world.
-For each country, the arrows compare observations for 1960 and 2015.
-Despite some outliers and some clear differences by region, we can see that most arrows point north-west – that is, in most countries female labor force participation has gone up at the same time that fertility has gone down.
+The chart here shows the average annual change in fertility and female labor force participation across the world, from 1960 to the most recent year.
+Despite some outliers and some clear differences by region, we can see that most countries are in the upper-left quadrant – that is, in most countries female labor force participation has gone up at the same time that fertility has gone down.

 However, correlation is not the same as causation: a woman’s choice to have fewer children might be influenced by the rising female labor force participation itself or other factors driving it.
 Instead, causal evidence can be found in studies that have identified exogenous – in other words, externally caused – changes in family size and measured their impact on labor market outcomes.